The Governor’s Race

 “While we fight iniquity, they shield and patronize it; while we try to convert criminals, they manufacture them,” declared the zealous Parkhurst from the pulpit.

-During the campaign, Jennie remarked that she was a woman “devoted to [my] children, in love with [my] husband… [which is] a little unusual in these days of woman’s individuality.”
+During the campaign, Jennie remarked that she was a woman devoted to her children and in love with her husband, which was, in her opinion, “a little unusual in these days of woman’s individuality.”
 A woman’s dependence on man, she believed, “developed the chivalry in man’s nature.”
 To place women on the right path, she advocated early marriage and refused to discuss political subjects “on the grounds that I have a competent representative in my husband.
 My duty is to my home.”
 Jennie took pride in being a “womanly woman,” which to her meant being a person “content and secure with the idolatry of man’s love and the security of his protection.”
+She would later become much more opinionated and outspoken on current events and civic matters.

 Tammany’s candidate, Roswell Pettibone Flower, campaigned that Fassett was the arch enemy and foe of labor who continued to delay a rapid transit bill and was instrumental in New York losing its bid to host the 1893 World’s Fair to Chicago.
 Roswell claimed that Fassett took $100,000,000 out of the pockets of the people of Harlem.
 He maintained that the Republicans feared that Democrats in New York City would control the fair and after that the presidential election and ordered it sent West.